toxuin/Griswold/README.md

 **Timaout** is for timeout of blacksmiths "remember" your item and are waiting for you to confirm the repair.
 Default is "**5000**" (5 sec).

 **Language** is a name of language file (without .yml at the end) stored next to config.yml and containing all the text in preferred language.
 Default is "**ru_RU**".

+**UseEnchantmentSystem** tells the plugin if he should allow spawning of enchant-type repairmen and allow all-type ones to add enchantments.

 **PriceToAddEnchantment** sets the price to add one random set of enchantments.
 Default - 50.